 - Teams are limited to a minimum of 11 players and a maximum of 18 players.
 There is no limit on coaches as long as they are certified and cannot be players if roster already has the maximum of 18 players. - Coaching staff must be certified to the minimum requirements for the division and category.
 See NCCP Coaching Requirement Chart for details. - All senior teams entering provincial playoffs must submit the team registration fee and a \$250 performance bond to be refunded once a team has fulfilled its playoff obligations. - Senior is an open competition.
-Players are open to sign on any active Senior Provincial Roster and do not require a Zone Transfer (2010) - The Top 5 teams from the previous year's Standings in the Qu'Appelle Valley Baseball League (QVBL) and Saskatoon Senior Baseball League (SSBL) must enter either AAA or AA Tier 1 (2014). - > Players from the QVBL and SSBL are not eligible to be on a roster of any rural team entered in either AA Tier 2, AA Tier 3, AA Tier 4.
-(2015) - WMBL position players appearing in 10 WMBL games or pitchers throwing 15 innings or more will not be eligible for Senior Provincials in the AA Tier 1, AA Tier 2, AA Tier 3 or AA Tier 4 categories.
-(2014) - No medical substitutions are allowed in the Senior Divisions
+Players are open to sign on any active Senior Provincial Roster and do not require a Zone Transfer (2010) - WMBL position players appearing in 10 WMBL games or pitchers throwing 15 innings or more will not be eligible for Senior Provincials in the AA Tier 1, AA Tier 2, AA Tier 3 or AA Tier 4 categories.
+(2014) - > No medical substitutions are allowed in the Senior Divisions